This homemade dry rub for ribs is customizable, cost-effective, and can also be used for chicken, brisket, pork shoulder and even burgers.

 Even though salt is the predominant ingredient in this dry rub for ribs (as it is in most dry rubs), I sometimes refer to this as a brown sugar rib rub, since there’s quite a bit of that too.

 I most often use this dry rub for ribs recipe on baby back ribs, simply because they’re my favorite.
-But this brown sugar rib rub can also be used on spare ribs.
+But this brown sugar rib rub recipe can also be used on spare ribs.
 This article from Eater does a good job of explaining the difference between baby back ribs and spare ribs.

 What you’ll need to make the Best Dry Rub For Ribs

-• Kosher salt – this enhances the overall flavor of the meat, as well as all of the other ingredients in the rub.
+• kosher salt – this enhances the overall flavor of the meat, as well as all of the other ingredients in the rub.

-• Chili powder – this adds a bit of heat and a subtle smokiness, which is always a great flavor pairing for ribs.
+• chili powder – this adds a bit of heat and a subtle smokiness, which is always a great flavor pairing for ribs.

-• Light brown sugar – this adds a touch of sweetness but also helps the meat caramelize as it’s cooking.
+• light brown sugar – this adds a touch of sweetness but also helps the meat caramelize as it’s cooking.

-• Onion powder – adds a subtle onion flavor and contributes to the overall savory taste.
+• onion powder – adds a subtle onion flavor and contributes to the overall savory taste.

-• Paprika – adds a rich red color and mildly sweet, smoky flavor.
+• paprika – adds a rich red color and mildly sweet, smoky flavor.

-• Ground cumin – adds an earthy depth of flavor and warmth.
+• ground cumin – adds an earthy depth of flavor and warmth.

-• Ground black pepper – adds a mild heat and pairs well with the other spices.
+• ground black pepper – adds a mild heat and pairs well with the other spices.

-• Cayenne pepper – adds a hot and spicy kick.
+• cayenne pepper – adds a hot and spicy kick.
 The amount can be adjusted according to personal preference for heat.

 Dry Rub Variations and Customizations